AlexandrAnatoliev/vim-config/README.md

 ```

 [colorscheme.vim](colorscheme.vim)
-* Changes color scheme evening to remaind me to end work and go to bed.
+* Changes color scheme evening to remind me to end work and go to bed.
-* Sets a gray bar at the 80th character, limiting line lenght.
+* Sets a gray bar at the 80th character, limiting line length.

 [maps.vim](maps.vim) - Vim mappings
 * Space is used as \<leader\>